-(1) Each federal fiscal year each county agency must achieve the minimum federal work participation rates pursuant to 45 CFR 260.21 (10/08).
+(1) Each federal fiscal year each county agency must achieve the minimum federal work participation rates pursuant to 45 CFR 261.21 (10/2012) and 45 CFR 261.23 (10/2012).
 The minimum federal work participation rates are ninety per cent for two-parent assistance groups and fifty per cent for all family assistance groups.

-(2) For purposes of calculating federal work participation rates, the definitions set forth in this rule are applicable.
-In order to meet the definitions of two-parent assistance groups or all-family assistance groups as set forth in paragraphs (C) to (D) of this rule, the work-eligible individuals must be included in the assistance group.
+(2) For purposes of calculating federal work participation rates, the definitions described in this rule are applicable.
+In order to meet the definitions of two-parent assistance groups or all-family assistance groups as described in paragraphs (C) and (D) of this rule, the work-eligible individuals must be included in the assistance group.
 Learning, earning and parenting (LEAP) participation by a minor head of household, as defined in section 5107.02 of the Revised Code and rule 5101:1-1-01 of the Administrative Code, is included in the two-parent or the all-family assistance group definitions for federal work participation calculation purposes.

 A two-parent assistance group includes at least one minor child and two natural or adoptive parents of the same minor child who are work-eligible individuals and living in the home.
 This includes a two-parent assistance group that is deemed to include a minor child when the only minor child is in receipt of supplemental security income (SSI) benefits, or is a child for whom federal, state, or local adoption assistance or foster care maintenance payments are made.